dinabandhu50/dinabandhu50/README.md

 ---

 ## 📈 **Current Learning Goals**
+✅ Implementing and learning from research papers related to AI
-✅ Fine-tuning & training LLMs from scratch
+✅ Fine-tuning & training LLMs from scratch in a scalable way
 ✅ Reinforcement Learning (RLHF, PPO, DPO, ORPO, GRPO)
-✅ Financial market analysis & portfolio management
-✅ Advanced multi-GPU AI training workflows
+✅ Multi AI Agents and their applications
+✅ Google Cloud Platform and backend development

 ---